 Once you have a few business names you like, see if they’re taken by searching the internet and the national name database.

-Editor’s note: Be sure to confirm the matching domain name is available before you register a business name in Canada.
+Editor’s note: Be sure to check if the matching domain name is available before you register a business name in Canada.
 You’ll need a domain name to have a website; having a web address that matches your business name avoids customer confusion.

 Check to see if your domain name is available now